 I don't just serve others by helping them be and do better.
 I passionately focus my creative energy on helping my company make more money and be more successful.

-Technically, my role at Unigo.com has been defined as a UX Designer and a Front End Developer, but in a small company everyone wears multiple hats.
+Technically, my most recent role at Unigo.com was defined as a UX Designer and a Front End Developer, but in a small company everyone wears multiple hats.
 I am heavily involved in Marketing, Product Design, Product Development, and User Interface Design.
 More detail on my contribution in these roles below.

 I'm insatiable when it comes to learning new things, especially when it come to understanding customers.